wkt21/The-Invisible-Internet-Project-I2P-/README.md

-I2P is a private, encrypted network for anonymous communication, hidden services, chat, email, file sharing, and hosting services inside the network.
+# I2P is a private, encrypted network for anonymous communication, hidden services, chat, email, file sharing, and hosting services inside the network.
 Unlike Tor, which primarily anonymizes access to the public internet, I2P is designed as a self-contained network of internal services and applications.

+# A concise, technical guide to I2P: what it is, how it works, how to communicate and host services on it, installation and access steps, benefits, risks, and operational guidance.
+See the docs/ directory for full sections